sudosoph/docs/content/getting-started/tutorials/going-live/go-live-checklist.md

   - /tutorials/activate-section-io/go-live-checklist/
 ---

-## Go-Live Check-list
+Section Customer Engineers work with customers to complete the steps in the Go-Live Checklist to launch an application.

-The Go-Live Check-list below will be used by Section and a Section Customer to work systematically through a series of steps to generate a highly functional, secure and customized edge computing application.
+The Go-Live Check-list guides us systematically through a series of steps to generate a highly functional, secure, and customized edge computing application.

  Step | Task | Status | Owner | ETA | Notes
 ------|------|--------|-------|-----|-------